humanitec-tf-modules/k8s-service-account-kubernetes/README.md

 This is a Terraform / OpenTofu compatible module to be used to provision `k8s-service-account` resources on top of Kubernetes for the Humanitec Orchestrator.

+This can optionally provision role and cluster-role bindings for the service account without depending on other modules.

 ## Requirements

 1. There must be a module provider setup for `kubernetes` (`hashicorp/kubernetes`).